sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/15-power-systems.md

 ### Reduction of power transmission cost

 To carry higher currents, the transmission lines must have higher cross sectional area.
-So reduced current means smaller transmission lines, and reduced cost.
+Reduced current means smaller transmission lines are enough.
+Which leads to reduced cost.